 Vans, a shoemaking brand that has lived up to its name for years, was founded by Paul Van Doren in 1966, after working for Randy’s, who was a shoe manufacturer.

-Vans had manufactured different shoe styles including Vans old skool and Vans ward.
-These shoes are under a tight comparison due to their similar features.
+Vans had manufactured different shoe styles including Vans Authentic, Era, Sk8-Hi, Vans old skool and Vans ward.
+These shoes are under a tight comparison due to their similar features in their street style designs.

-One could hardly spot a difference between these two styles of Vans brand.
+One could hardly spot a difference between these two styles of Vans shoes.
 But not to worry.

-In this article, the two styles are appropriately detailed with their features and what they could be used for.
+In this article, the two styles are appropriately detailed with their features, what they could be used for and which pair of shoes deserves first place in your everyday attire!

-- The Vans Old Skool has stitching under the jazz stripe, while the Ward does not have.
+- The Vans Old Skool shoes has stitching under the jazz stripe, while the Vans Ward shoes does not have.

-- Near the collar, the hem on the Ward stays above the jazz stripe.
-Whereas, in the Old Skool, the stitching dips into the jazz stripe.
+- Near the collar, the hem on the Vans Ward stays above the jazz stripe.
+Whereas, in the Old Skool Vans, the stitching dips into the jazz stripe.

 Vans Old Skool